Cutter Gauthier: International play

-Gauthier represented the United States at the 2020 Winter Youth Olympics and won a silver medal.

-Gauthier represented the United States at the 2022 IIHF World U18 Championships, where recorded three goals and six assists in six games and won a silver medal.
+Gauthier represented the United States at the 2020 Winter Youth Olympics and earned a silver medal.
+He was then selected to represent the United States at the 2022 IIHF World U18 Championships, where he recorded three goals and six assists in six games and earned a silver medal.

-On December 12, 2022, Gauthier was named to the United States men's national junior ice hockey team to compete at the 2023 World Junior Ice Hockey Championships.
+On December 12, 2022, Gauthier was named to the United States junior team to compete at the 2023 World Junior Ice Hockey Championships.